 Although the town itself is cozy, don’t let that fool you!
 There is plenty to do in the Cape May area for everyone.
 No matter what kind of traveler you are, there are excursions for everyone — from beach dwellers to history buffs.

-After all, Cape May is Jersey’s Best’s 2022 Destination of the Year!
+After all, Cape May was Jersey’s Best’s 2022 Destination of the Year!
 Their description of the town makes it even dreamier: “It is calm, elegant, casually confident in its grandeur — like the cousin who slips into the room unannounced but draws all eyes and attention nonetheless.”

 Here are 21 things to do in Cape May that will make you fall in love with this seaside town too.